Thanks to Leslie Harvey from Trips with Tykes for being our guest blogger today.

-Alameda offers three free Friday evening concerts every summer right by the Crab Cove Visitor Center at Crown Beach.
-Bring a blanket and a picnic and come enjoy good music and local food (including wine and beer from Alameda's own Rock Wall Wine Company and Faction Brewing).
+Alameda offers free concerts every summer right by the Crab Cove Visitor Center at Crown Beach.
+Bring a blanket and a picnic and enjoy good music and local food (including wine and beer from Alameda's own Rock Wall Wine Company and Faction Brewing).
 The concerts run from 5:30 to 7:30 pm, so you can still get the little ones in bed at a reasonable hour.
-A Tom Petty tribute band already played earlier this summer.
-August 8th's concert will be a Battle of the Bands.
+A Tom Petty tribute band played last year.
+August 10th's concert will be the cleverly named East Bay Mudd.

 2) High Scores Arcade Museum

 Many people know about Alameda's magnificent Pacific Pinball Museum, but you also shouldn't miss a newer addition to our gaming scene, High Scores Arcade Museum.
 Located on Park Street, this business features classic arcade games from the 1980s and 1990s like Tetris, Pac-Man, and Mortal Kombat II.
 Admission is $6 for one hour of unlimited play or $12 for a day pass.